krmanik/Anki-xiehanzi/index.md

 # Anki- xiě hànzì (写汉字）
 Learn, read, write and practice Mandarin by drawing strokes in anki and ankidroid with audio of HSK1 to HSK6 characters.
 I have used existing js library for implementing this in Anki and Ankidroid.
-It is a script written in Javascript to front side of card template of anki deck. <br>Read [License.](https://github.com/infinyte7/Anki-xiehanzi/blob/master/License.md)
+It is a script written in Javascript to front/back side of cards template of anki deck. <br>Read [License.](https://github.com/infinyte7/Anki-xiehanzi/blob/master/License.md)

 # Demo
 ![Demo GIF](https://github.com/infinyte7/Anki-xiehanzi/blob/master/image/xiehanzi_anki_demo.gif?raw=true)